AdaCore/gnatstudio/docs/users_guide/extending.rst

      <key action="dashes line">control-c n</key>
   """)

 Several complex examples are provided in the GPS distribution, in the directory :file:`examples/python`.
-These are modules that you might want to use for your own GPS, but more important that will show how GPS can be extended from Python.
+These are modules you might want to use, but more importantly that show how GPS can be extended from Python.

-If your script doesn't do what you expect it to do, there are several ways to debug it, among which the easiest is probably to add some "print" statements.
-Since some output of the scripts is sometimes hidden by GPS (for instance for interactive commands), you might not see this output.

-In this case, you can reuse the tracing facility embedded in GPS itself.
+If your script doesn't do what you expect it to do, there are several ways to debug it.
+The easiest is probably to add some :command:`print` statements.
+Since some output of the scripts is sometimes hidden by GPS (for example, for interactive commands), you might not see this output.
+In that case, you can reuse the tracing facility embedded in GPS itself.
 Modify the file :file:`$HOME/.gps/traces.cfg`, and add the following line::

   PYTHON.OUT=yes

-This will include the python traces as part of the general traces available in the file :file:`$HOME/.gps/log`.
-Note that it may slow down GPS if there is a lot of output to process.
+This include the Python traces as part of the general traces available in the file :file:`$HOME/.gps/log`.
+Note that this may slow down GPS if there' a lot of output to process.

 .. _Subprogram_parameters: